The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Introduction

 \section{Introduction}

-Recommendation systems have become ubiquitous across various applications, from personalized product recommendations on e-commerce websites to customized movie and music suggestions on streaming platforms.
-These systems are designed to help users navigate through an ever-increasing amount of information and choose the items that best match their preferences.
-However, the widespread use of these systems has also led to the emergence of strategic behavior by content providers who manipulate their content to optimize their visibility and maximize impressions.

-One of the prime examples of this phenomenon is the internet search ecosystem.
-The core task of search engines like Google and Bing is ad hoc retrieval: ranking documents in a corpus in response to a query by their relevance to the information need the query expresses.
-In response, content providers often adjust their web pages' content to improve their position in search results, a practice commonly known as search engine optimization (SEO).
-These practices often have a significant impact on the quality of the search results and the user's overall search experience.
+The rapid advancement of information retrieval systems, exemplified by search engines such as Google and Bing, and recommendation systems such as YouTube and Spotify, has reshaped how users interact with the vast digital information landscape.
+Central to their function is ad-hoc retrieval: ranking documents within a corpus according to their relevance to a user's query.
+A key phenomenon in such ecosystems is strategic behaviors from content providers, who modify their web content to improve their ranking in search results, a practice known as search engine optimization (SEO).
+Such strategies significantly influence the quality of search results and the user's experience.
+This phenomenon has garnered substantial attention, and game-theoretic tools have been applied to analyze it.
+Since a ranking scheme induces a game, the task of choosing a ranking scheme is essentially a task of mechanism design, a central field in game theory.

-The field of strategic behavior of content providers in information retrieval has gained increasing attention in recent years.
-As content providers seek to optimize their visibility and improve their ranking in search results, they engage in a variety of strategic behaviors that can impact the effectiveness of the ad hoc retrieval task.
-In particular, game theoretic tools have been increasingly applied in the field of information retrieval.
-Game theory provides a framework for analyzing the strategic behavior of content providers, and predicting the outcome of the game under different ranking schemes.

-However, to the best of our knowledge, none of the previous game-theoretic models have taken into account the fact that besides optimizing visibility, content providers typically have some ideal, preferred content that they aim to provide.
-Consequently, publishers make revisions and enhancements to their ideal content in order to attain the top ranking while maintaining the fidelity of their preferred content (hereafter, initial documents).
-The degree to which publishers care about their initial documents is an important parameter of the model, as it has a strong effect on the publishers' strategic considerations, and therefore on the search engine designer as well.

-Incorporating the notion of initial documents necessitates defining the utilities of users and publishers separately.
-Publishers are interested in providing content that is ranked as high as possible (and is not too far from their original content), and users are interested in content of high quality: when strategic considerations force publishers to deviate from their preferred content, the quality of the content they provide is likely to decrease.
-Therefore, we suggest differentiating between the utilities of publishers and users when analyzing the information retrieval ecosystem.

-Lastly, while the publisher's strategy space is commonly modeled as a finite set of "topics" (e.g., \cite{basat2017game, raifer2017information,ben2019convergence}), we highlight the fact that free text is better represented as a continuous, high-dimensional space.
-This high-dimensional space can be thought of as the word embedding of the publisher's documents (e.g. \cite{yates2021pretrained}), which serves as the input for the ranking function.
-Alternatively, documents can be represented by any subset of higher-level features which can be learned by the ranking system based on the documents' content and metadata.